hl532505-ctrl/task-manager/README.md

 - Save tasks in a JSON file

 ## Usage
-Run `python tasks.py` and follow the menu options.
+`python tasks.py` and follow the menu options.

 ## Screenshots
 ![Screenshot 1](1.png)